 You may need some tough love from time to time to help you stay on track to reach your goals.
 Having a financial accountability partner can help with that.
 I serve as an accountability partner for many people professionally.
 However, your partner does not have to be a professional.
 It could be a spouse, a friend, a co-worker, or someone else.
 Just pick someone with who you can be completely honest and who truly has your best interest at heart.

 Saving your credit card information on your favorite online shopping sites makes mindless spending way too easy.
 Make it, so you have to take the extra step and get your card out of your wallet.
 That simple extra step may be enough to limit mindless spending.

 The less you have saved, the more important it is to have the right insurance coverage in place.
 This means not being over or under-insured.
 In addition, you should review your coverage annually as your needs may change.
 Open enrollment is a great time to do this since you are reviewing your health insurance coverage at that time anyway.

-It’s hard to know where the race ends if there is no finish line.
-Getting specific with your goals give you something to work toward.
-Your goals may change and that’s fine but being specific will propel you forward more rapidly.
+It's hard to know where the race ends if there is no finish line.
+Getting specific with your goals gives you something to work toward.
+Your goals may change, and that's fine, but being specific will propel you forward more rapidly.

-This may seem like a no-brainer but if that was the case, Americans would not be carrying the levels of debt that we are.
-By planning and saving for large purchases, you can avoid significant interest expense.
+This may seem like a no-brainer, but if that was the case, Americans would not be carrying the levels of debt that we are.
+By planning and saving for large purchases, you can avoid significant interest expenses.